SarthakJShetty/tfn-robot/README.md

 3. The control PC running `robot.py` will now send point cloud observations to the GPU machine, which in-turn will run inference with the trained model and send back end-effector actions to the control PC.

-4. You can download the final variant of the model that we used to generate results for our CoRL paper here, using:
+4. You can download the final variant of the model that we used to generate results for our CoRL '22 paper here, using:
     ```
     gdown --folder 163NsJJDxAuSpL6RSsVAEWnT0rbAyPMub
     ```

 The inference code uses the checkpoint directly in the ```tar``` format, and therefore you do not need to `untar` it.

+**Note:** This checkpoint is to be used after the `--model` flag in the `bc.inference` command above.

 ## Contact:
 If you run into any issues with the workdlow, please contact the authors to correct/update this ```README```.